pyeventsourcing/eventsourcing/README.md

 ## Features

+**Domain Events,Entities, Repositories, Subscribers** — Base classes make it easy to develop new applications with custom entities, custom repositories, custom domain events, custom subscribers, custom transcoders, custom stored event repositories, custom snapshotting mechanism.
+See example below, and the package's test suite.

-**Event Store** — With an extendable set of adapters (called "stored event repositories") for ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
-Includes a simple Python object stored event repository which makes tests very fast.
-If your database system isn't already supported, it will be relatively easy to adapt by writing a custom stored event repository.
-The event store is derived from an abstract base class, in case you want to make and use a custom event store in your application.
+**Event Store** — With extendable set of stored event repositories for adapting different ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
+Includes an in-memory stored event repository implemented with simple Python objects.
+If your database system isn't already supported, it will be easy to adapt with a custom stored event repository.
-A base test case is included, to help check stored event repository implementations.

-**Abstract Base Classes and Test Cases** — Make it easy to develop new applications, with custom entities, custom repositories, custom domain events, custom subscribers, custom transcoders, custom stored event repositories, custom snapshotting mechanism (see example below, and the test cases).

-**Collections** — Event sourced collections, for modelling different kinds of multiplicity.

-**Snapshots** — Avoid replaying an entire event stream to obtain the current state of an entity.
+**Event Player with Snapshots** — Avoid replaying an entire event stream to obtain the current state of an entity.
 Makes entity access constant time, rather than proportional to the number of events.
 Snapshotting is implemented as a strategy object in the application class, making it